petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 ![The A/B test is configured and ready to run.](a-b-testing/images/02.png)

-To see the A/B test page in DXP, click the _Review_ button.
-To delete the A/B test, click the _Delete_ button.
+To see the A/B test page in DXP, click _Review_.
+To delete the A/B test, click _Delete_.

 Once your A/B test is running, Analytics Cloud offers these reports to keep you up-to-date on its progress: